 What we have here is a fair value hedge, whereby the hedged risk consists of the benchmark (euribor), which is the interest rate component of the fixed-rate mortgage loans.
-The gains or losses on the hedged positions as a result of the hedged risk, and the gains or losses on the hedging instruments are recognised in the income statement (see Note 31).
+The gains or losses (changes in fair value) on the hedged positions as a result of the hedged risk, and the gains or losses (changes in fair value) on the hedging instruments are recognised in the income statement.